Checklist for Launching a Quiz

 - Review the question/answers and point value for each quiz question.
 Click Add/Edit Questions to revise any question content.
 Click “Edit Values” to change any values.

-- Optional: Turn on and type a Description or Introduction for the quiz.
+- Optional: Turn on and type a Description.
 The description is shown before quiz availability and the introduction is shown at the quiz commencement.
 Note: This is recommended to make your course more Pulse app friendly.

 - Optional: Turn on and type a Page Header or Page Footer.
 The page header is shown at the top of every page and the page footer is shown at the bottom of every page.